Elvin Bethea

-Elvin Lamont Bethea (born March 1, 1946) is an American former professional football player who pent his entire career as a defensive end with the Houston Oilers of the American Football League (AFL) and National Football League (NFL).
-He played college football at North Carolina A&T State University and was the first person from the school to be elected to the Pro Football Hall of Fame, having been inducted in 2003.
+Elvin Lamont Bethea (born March 1, 1946) is an American former professional football player who spent his entire 16-year career as a defensive end with the Houston Oilers of the American Football League (AFL) and National Football League (NFL).
+He played college football for the North Carolina A&T Aggies and was the first player from the school to be elected to the Pro Football Hall of Fame, having been inducted in 2003.